 There is also collaborative research with Professor Evan Begg from the Department of Clinical Pharmacology, relating to pharmokinetics of steroids when delivered via the intratympanic route.
 In conjunction with Mr Jeremy Hornibrook from the Otolaryngology Department, he is undertaking research in to intratympanic gadolinium as a marker for endolymphatic hydrops in the inner ear, comparing it with electrocochleography and clinical indicators of Ménière’s Disease.

-Professor Spencer Beasley has had a longstanding research interest in studying the effects of Adriamycin on the foetus, and refining the rodent model of the VATER association, as a means of investigating various aspects of oesophageal atresia and related congenital structural abnormalities.
-More recently, the role of Sonic Hedgehog in both normal development of the foregut and hindgut, and in abnormal development has been studied.
+Professor Spencer Beasley has had a longstanding research interest in studying the effects of Adriamycin on the developing foetus, and refining the rodent model of the VATER association, as a means of investigating the embryogenesis of oesophageal atresia and related congenital structural abnormalities.
+Until the Christchurch earthquakes, this research focussed on the role of Sonic Hedgehog and its downstream genes in both normal development of the foregut and hindgut, and in abnormal organogenesis.

-Recent clinical research in Paediatric Surgery has included a study of the factors that predict outcome and complications after herniotomy and orchidopexy, the relationship between the operative appearance of the hernial sac at herniotomy and prediction of a contralateral hernia, quality of life after laparoscopic ACE procedure, and the predictors of outcome following laparoscopic appendectomy in children.
+A major clinical research project, recently completed, studied the factors that predict outcome and complications after herniotomy and orchidopexy, the relationship between the operative appearance of the hernial sac at herniotomy and prediction of a contralateral hernia.
+This work included the first comprehensive prospective study of the longterm outcomes after herniotomy in children.
+A key publication in the British Journal of Surgery provided a benchmark rate for complications of the procedure.
+Additional clinical studies have included a review of quality of life after laparoscopic ACE procedures, and the predictors of outcome following laparoscopic appendicectomy in children.

-Other research includes a study of the parameters of operative experience that predict progress in surgical trainees (surgical education), the use of the operative logbook as a tool to measure the characteristics of accredited training posts (surgical education), and, the effect of the paediatric surgical outreach programme on improving outcome for children.
+Other research includes a study of the parameters of operative experience that predict progress in surgical trainees (surgical education), the use of the operative logbook as a tool to measure the characteristics of accredited training posts (surgical education), and the effect of the paediatric surgical outreach programme on improving outcomes for children.
+The influence of service configuration on clinical outcomes is described in a lead article in the Journal of Pediatric Surgery (2015).
+The current focus of research interest relates to clarifying the higher cognitive processes around expert clinical judgement and decision-making.
+Already this work has led to a RACS course on Clinical decision-making for surgical teachers.

 Peristalsis Sheet 2